-The table that follows lays out how each of these types of funds and accounts is expressed in various documents.
+The approved budget may include any combination of the following funding sources, depending on the agency's funding structure.
+The table explains how each of these types of funds and accounts is expressed in various documents.
 For example, the cell in the extreme upper left indicates that State General Fund (SGF) accounts are expressed as a specific line item in an appropriations bill.
-Notice under "How funds are cancelled" on the next page that SGF expenditure amounts and a few special revenue funds (EDIF, KEY, Children's Initiatives, ELARF and Water Plan) will lapse unless there is specific reappropriation language for funds to carry forward into the next fiscal year.
+Notice under "How funds are cancelled" on the next page that SGF expenditure amounts and a few special revenue funds (EDIF, KEY, Children's Initiatives, ELARF and State Water Plan) will lapse unless there is specific reappropriation language for funds to carry forward into the next fiscal year.